ncwgz/Orchard-Package/README.md

 1. Ubuntu 16.04 or newer
 2. Python 3.6 or newer
-3. **PyYaml 5 or newer** (Old version of pip may install PyYaml 3 for you, which will results failure!)
+3. **PyYaml 5 or newer** (Old version of pip may install PyYaml 3 for you, which will result failure!)
 4. Make sure 'python' refers to Python3 instead of Python2.

 ## Installation